-Exports can be used to extract information in a CSV file in order to import it into another tool.
+Exports can be used to extract information in various formats (new in 18.1) in order to import it into another tool.
 Clicking the Create button generates and downloads the file in your browser.
 Note that the availability of the export feature depends on your licence.

-The following is an example of CSV export file obtained by launching the Project Portfolio [http:// openwiki.squoring.com/index.php/File:Sqexport-Earth.zip] export at model-level to get details :
+The following is an example of CSV export file obtained by launching the Project Portfolio export at model-level to get details: